-The contact plane for $\xi{rot}$ are now z- and $\theta$ -translation invariant.
+The contact plane for ξ{rot} are now z- and θ -translation invariant.
 The contact planes look like this:

+(Image from [Etn05] again.)
 Take the infinite half-twisted band from before, and now lay them out radially so that their flat planes are identified at the z-axis.
 Copy this to each z-coordinate.
 Take the tangent planes.